aomlomics/FAIReSheets/README.md

    - The ID would be `1ABC123XYZ`

 ### Configure .env File
+`.env` files store sensitive variables necessary for running the script.
+If these variables are properly stored in the `.env` file, they will not be visible on GitHub if you push your local repository publically.
 Run the script once and it will create a template `.env` file:
 ```bash
 python run.py
 ```